 External factors that could affect the breast size and positon could include weight gain, pregnancy and breast-feeding.
 Hence, it’s is very important that Dr. Beber’s breast reduction patients be at a stable weight before surgery.

 Women who are considering having children in the near future is recommended to wait until after having children to maximize the longevity of their results and their chances of breast-feeding.
 For many patients who had children will often combine their breast reduction procedure with the tummy-tuck procedure (abdominoplasty) to help reverse the impact of pregnancy has on the abdomen.
 The tummy-tuck procedure will smooth the abdomen, creating a flatter stomach, remove excess skin along with stretch marks and tightening the muscles along the abdominal wall.
 This combination of breast surgery with the tummy-tuck procedure is very popular and been termed the “mommy-makeover’.

 During your consultation and examination with Dr. Beber, breast reduction surgical techniques will be reviewed and he will help you decide which technique will work best for you.
 It is important to understand that incisions made during breast reduction surgery will result in scars after surgery.
 These scars generally heal well and will become lighter in colour over time.
 The scars are not visible in clothing or bathing suits.
 However as with all scars, they are visible when you are not clothed and they are permanent.

 Some risks associated with breast reductions surgery include decrease in the sensitivity of the nipples and breast skin and can have a negative effect on a woman’s ability to breastfeed.
 Complications of breast reduction surgery are uncommon, however risks include infection, poor wound healing, bleeding, over or under correction, asymmetry and revision surgery may be required.

-For an in depth personal consultation with Dr. Beber please call 416.466.5023 to arrange a consultation.
+For an in depth personal consultation for breast reduction in Toronto with Dr. Beber please call 416.466.5023 to arrange a consultation.